Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 The mechanism of action of how Xcopri treats partial-onset seizures (also called focal seizures) isn’t fully understood. (“Mechanism of action” refers to how a drug works.)

 Xcopri reduces the frequency of certain signals in the brain that keep repeating.
 This seems to help prevent the brain from becoming too stimulated.
-As a result, you have fewer seizures.
+As a result, Xcopri can reduce the frequency of seizures.

 How long does it take to work?

 It may take several weeks to months for Xcopri to start working.
-Typically, your doctor will start you on a low dosage.
+Typically, your doctor will start by prescribing a low dosage.
 Then they’ll slowly increase your dosage over 12 weeks.
-Because of this slow increase, it may take a while for Xcopri to build up in your system and reach its full effect.
+Because of this gradual increase, it may take a while for Xcopri to build up in your system and reach its full effect.

 In clinical trials, some people who took Xcopri experienced significantly fewer partial-onset seizures per month over the 12-week study.
 This was in comparison with how many partial-onset seizures they usually had per month before they started taking the drug.